 As data gravity shifts from on-premise to the Cloud, BI also needs to move for strategic advantage.
-Though the drivers for Cloud BI may be different for each organization, here are some common cloud myths that can derail your migration plan in the long run.
+Though the drivers for Cloud BI may be different for each organization, here are some common Cloud myths that can derail your migration plan in the long run.

-Myth: BI in Cloud will save costs
+Myth: BI in the Cloud will save costs

-To ensure cost savings, you need to first understand how cloud will help you in saving costs and then evaluate your migration based on your specific business needs.
-Instead of using a lift and shift approach, you should use tools and technologies that are designed take advantage of the flexibility of the cloud.
-You can achieve your long-term cost-saving goals.
+Cost savings in the Cloud depend upon the extent of fluctuations in your workloads.
+Before you move BI to the Cloud, you need to understand how the Cloud will help you save costs and then evaluate your migration based on your specific business needs.
+Instead of using a lift and shift approach, use tools and technologies that are designed to take advantage of the flexibility of the Cloud.
+A high elasticity analytical model that can handle peak hour workloads and shrink in lean periods will help you achieve your long-term cost-saving goals.

-Myth: Its either no Cloud or all Cloud
+Myth: It’s either No Cloud or All Cloud

-If you have a huge existing infrastructure, you can either follow an incremental approach or choose a hybrid implementation.
-You can build a modern BI architecture that enables cross-platform integration.
-A modern BI platform supports multiple data sources and provides the flexibility to move incrementally.
-It allows connectivity to your existing applications and enables easy consumption of data across the enterprise through a unified interface.
+It is not always possible to move everything to the Cloud.
+If you have a huge existing on-premise infrastructure, complete migration can be complicated as well as expensive.
+You can either follow an incremental approach or choose a hybrid implementation.
+You should build a modern BI architecture that supports cross-platform integration and enables easy consumption of data across the enterprise through a unified interface.
+Also, ensure that your BI platform supports multiple data sources, allows connectivity to your existing applications, and provides the flexibility to move incrementally.

 Myth: Cloud makes your business agile

-The key here is not to think about Cloud as adopting a modern technology, but instead, implementing cloud services from an outcome perspective.
-Pulling massive volumes of data and feeding into your traditional BI tool would sometimes require the same amount of effort, irrespective of whether it is in the cloud or not.
-If you want to use the cloud for ad-hoc analysis and exploration of Big Data, you need to use a modern BI platform in the cloud that can pre-aggregate data at massive scale.
+Simply moving applications to the Cloud does not automatically make them more efficient or meaningful for your enterprise.
+The key here is not to think about the Cloud as adopting modern technology, but instead, implementing Cloud services from an outcome perspective.
+Pulling massive volumes of data and feeding into your traditional BI tool would sometimes require the same amount of effort, irrespective of whether it is in the Cloud or not.
+If you want to use the Cloud for ad-hoc analysis and exploration of Big Data, you should choose BI technologies that are designed for the Cloud and are optimized to deliver high performance on data at massive scale.